 Outcomes Based Funding Formula

-The Comptroller’s Office of Research and Education Accountability (OREA) has released several tools to examine the outcomes-based funding formula (OBF), which allocates state funds to Tennessee’s public colleges and universities.
-On this page, you will find two documents about the 2015-2020 funding model, interactive dashboards for 2021-21 and 2021-22, and a video that provides context for and explanations of the dashboards.
+The Comptroller’s Office of Research and Education Accountability (OREA) has prepared several tools to examine the outcomes-based funding formula (OBF), which allocates state funds to Tennessee’s public colleges and universities.
+On this page, you will find two documents about the 2015-2020 funding model, interactive dashboards, and a video that provides context for and explanations of the dashboards.

 - An Explanation of the Outcomes-Based Funding Formula (2015-2020) explains the formula, its components, and how it generates state funding for higher education.